Chewposhi/Information-Retrieval/README.md

 - Result filtering based on genre
 - Result sorting
 - More like this recommendation
-- desc2movie, comvert a user provided description to movie result
+- desc2movie, convert a user provided description to movie result
 - Live sentiment analysis of movie reviews

 ## How to set up